-- (1) All results met State and Federal drinking water health - (2) These are monthly average turbidity values measured every 4 - (3) There is no turbidity MCL for filtered water.
-The limits are - (4) This is the highest locational running annual average value. - (5) Total organic carbon is a precursor for disinfection byproduct formation.
-The TT requirement applies to the filtered water - (6) The highest number (percentage) of positive samples collected in any one month - (7) In May 2015, the SWRCB recommended a fluoride level in the treated water be maintained at 0.7 ppm.
-In 2015, the range and average of the fluoride levels were 0.6 ppm - 1.0 ppm and 0.8 ppm, respectively - The natural fluoride levels in the upcountry sources were ND.
-Elevated fluoride levels in the SVWTP and HTWTP raw water are attributed to the transfer of fluoridated Hetch Hetchy water into the local reservoirs. - This is the highest running annual average value. - (10) The most recent Lead and Copper Rule monitoring was in 2013.
-0 of 30 site samples collected at consumer taps had copper concentrations above the AL. - (11) The most recent Lead and Copper Rule monitoring was in 2013.
-0 of 30 site samples collected at consumer taps had lead concentrations above the AL - (12) Bromide was detected in HTWTP effluent only.
-If you do not receive HTWTP water in 2015, you may exclude this contaminant from this table. - (13) The detected chlorate in the treated water is a degradation product of sodium hypochlorite used by the SFPUC for water
+- (1) All results met State and Federal drinking water health standards. - (2) These are monthly average turbidity values measured every 4 hours daily. - (3) There is no turbidity MCL for filtered water.
+The limits are based on the TT requirements for filtration systems. - (4) This is the highest locational running annual average value. - (5) Total organic carbon is a precursor for disinfection byproduct formation.
+The TT requirement applies to the filtered water from the SVWTP only. - (7) In May 2015, the SWRCB recommended a fluoride level in the treated water be maintained at 0.7 ppm.
+In 2016, the range and average of the fluoride levels were 0.5 ppm - 0.8 ppm and 0.6 ppm, respectively. - (8) The natural fluoride levels in the upcountry sources were ND.
+Elevated fluoride levels in the SVWTP and HTWTP raw water are attributed to the transfer of fluoridated Hetch Hetchy water into the local reservoirs.